probberechts/hexo-theme-cactus/README.md

 colorscheme: dark
 ```

-This will result in the white color scheme.
+This will override the default black colorscheme in `themes/cactus/_config.yml`.

 ### Color scheme